Saiv46/mastodon-group-bot/README.md

 # Mastodon group bot
 This is a bot which implements group functionality in Mastodon.

+## Features
+* Repost toots
+* Welcome message of new members
+* Limit of toots per hour
+* Admin commands

 # Configuration
 The bot is configured in a JSON file that looks like this:
 ```
 {
     "Server":           "https://example.com",